-Sarah Brooks came to the Consortium with a background in education and workforce development.
-As a Program Director, she applies perspectives from both to help educators understand employer expectations and how to best prepare students.
-She also applies her six years of experience as a high school teacher to a variety of Consortium programs, including the Professional Development we offer in Project-Based Learning (PBL) and Human-Centered Design (HCD).
-She studied PBL at the Buck Institute and earned HCD certification from the LUMA Institute.
-When she’s not at work, Sarah has her hands full with two delightful kids.
-She’s always up for adventures with her family and friends, whether on hiking trails, on the water, or athletic fields of any description.
+Sarah Brooks came to the Consortium with a background as both a former science teacher and in workforce development.
+As a Program Director, she applies perspectives from each as she develops trainings and programs in Project-Based Learning (PBL) and Human-Centered Design (HCD).
+She studied PBL at the Buck Institute and earned certification as an HCD trainer from the LUMA Institute.
+When she’s not at work, Sarah enjoys adventures with her family and friends, whether on hiking trails, the water, or athletic fields.

 Sarah Brooks on LinkedIn | Email Sarah Brooks

 Leslie Collette is our Director of Finance & Human Resources.
 A longtime veteran of the Consortium, she joined us fresh out of college and has been keeping us on budget ever since.
 Leslie has seen her responsibilities grow with the Consortium and has grown along with them.
 They now include all the headaches that come with keeping tabs on payroll, benefits, and employment policies for our staff.
 As you might expect, she’s a whiz with numbers.
 But she also likes leaving higher math at the office to kick back at home with her family or in the dog park with her Husky-Lab mix, Oakley.